MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-reports.md

 Open the report in [Editing view](consumer/end-user-reading-view.md), apply the filter, and save the report.

 In this example, we're filtering the YTD Category page of the Marketing and Sales sample template app to show only values where **Region** equals **Central**.
-You can install the [Marketing and Sales sample template app](https://appsource.microsoft.com/product/power-bi/microsoft-retail-analysis-sample.salesandmarketingsample?tab=Overview) and try it, too.
+Want to try it?
+You can install the [Marketing and Sales sample template app](https://appsource.microsoft.com/product/power-bi/microsoft-retail-analysis-sample.salesandmarketingsample?tab=Overview), too.

 ![Report filter pane](media/service-share-reports/power-bi-share-report-filter.png)